yifeng-evo/SIGAR/README.md

 4. Filter regions with abnormal coverage (optional, ***highly recommended to remove false discovery***)

 The results of SIGAR on certain genome regions could be noisy due to abnormal high coverage of that region.
-This could be caused by errors in genome assembly or the high repetitivity of the region.
+This could be caused by errors in genome assembly or the high repetition of the region.

 We are using pileup.sh from BBmap (https://sourceforge.net/projects/bbmap/) to calculate coverage of mapping in BWA files.
 This script is automatically included when you download SIGAR folder.